siconos/siconos/Docs/sphinx/install_guide/install_guide.rst

   option(WITH_TESTING "Enable 'make test' target" OFF) option(WITH_GIT "Consider sources are under GIT" OFF) option(WITH_SERIALIZATION "Compilation of serialization functions.
-Default = OFF" OFF) option(WITH_GENERATION "Generation of serialization functions with gccxml.
+Default = OFF" OFF) option(WITH_GENERATION "Generation of serialization functions with doxygen XML.
 Default = OFF" OFF) option(WITH_CXX "Enable CXX compiler for Numerics.
 Default=ON."
 ON) option(WITH_UNSTABLE "Enable this to include all 'unstable' sources.
 Default=OFF" OFF) option(BUILD_SHARED_LIBS "Building of shared libraries" ON)